uidaholib/main-web-redesign_draft/content/covid19/impact.md

 ## Hours and Availability

-The Library is currently open online only, with the building closed to the public.
-We continue to offer [extensive online services]({{ '/covid19/access.html' | relative_url }}), including our reference desk and research help with extended hours.
-The Library building will follow a [phased reopening model]({{ site.lib-media }}/about/LibraryReopeningExternal070620.pdf){:target="_blank"} guided by Idaho Rebounds, university plans, library best practices, and public health guidance.
+The Library is following a [phased reopening plan]({{ site.lib-media }}/about/LibraryReopeningExternal070620.pdf){:target="_blank"} guided by Idaho Rebounds, university plans, library best practices, and public health guidance.
 Policies and practices will be in place to help protect the health of patrons and staff.

-The Library's first floor will reopen to current U of I students, staff, and faculty starting July 20, 2020 with hours Monday through Friday, 12:00pm to 6:00pm.
+{% include feature/alert.html text="As part of Stage 2, the Library's first floor will reopen to current U of I students, staff, and faculty starting **July 20, 2020 with hours Monday through Friday, 12:00pm to 6:00pm**.
 While access will be limited to the first floor, book retrieval will be available for physical resources in the library.
-Curbside pickup will continue for both U of I and community patrons.
+Curbside pickup will continue for both U of I and community patrons." color="info" %}

+We continue to offer [extensive online services]({{ '/covid19/access.html' | relative_url }}), including our reference desk and research help with extended hours.

 #### Reference Desk